tonethar/IGME-235-Shared/notes/holmes-part-2.md

 ## II.
 Instructions

+1) You are done for now - see myCourses for submission instructions

 ## III.
 Screenshot of today's version

 ***Here's an example - much better looking than last time, your could/should look a little different***